Saudi Arabia–Syria relations

-Saudi Arabia–Syria relations refer to diplomatic and economic relations between Saudi Arabia and Syria.
+Saudi Arabia–Syria relations refer to bilateral and economic relations between Saudi Arabia and Syria.
 Diplomatic ties between these two countries of the Middle East have long been strained by the major events in the region.
-Relations between Saudi Arabia and Syria deteriorated further following the Syrian Civil War and Saudi Arabia's numerous calls for Bashar Assad to be ousted from power.
-Saudi Arabia cut off relations with Syria after they decided to close its embassy in Damascus and expel the Syrian ambassador in 2012.
+Saudi Arabia has an embassy in Damascus, and Syria has an embassy in Riyadh.
+Both countries are members of the Arab League and share close cultural ties.

 Factors affecting relations

 Sonoko Sunayama, a Middle East expert, argues that although economic concerns and balance of power are important, concerns about identity and ideology play the most significant role in the two countries' relations.
-Ian Black of the Guardian, on the other hand, states that Saudi foreign policy in general mostly focuses on business involving financial incentives and low-profile initiatives, which continued towards Syria until King Abdullah's high-profile condemnation of the Syrian government in 2011.
+Ian Black of The Guardian, on the other hand, states that Saudi foreign policy in general mostly focuses on business involving financial incentives and low-profile initiatives, which continued towards Syria until King Abdullah's high-profile condemnation of the Syrian government in 2011.

 Both countries share Arab nationalist and Islamic identities.
-However, a significant element of their identity and government, namely secular versus conservative pattern, is completely different in that Syria has a secular government and life-style, while Saudi Arabia has a conservative government and world view.
+However, a significant element of their identity and government, namely secular versus conservative pattern, is completely different in that Syria had a secular government and life-style till 2024, while Saudi Arabia has a conservative government and world view.

-History
+History of relations

 The relations between two countries have been turbulent since their establishment as modern states.